NovoThirteen (Catridecacog)

 Primary Uses

-NovoThirteen is used to prevent bleeding in patients who do not have enough factor XIII in their blood.
+NovoThirteen is used to prevent bleeding in individuals with factor XIII deficiency.

 How It Works